Dehydrated Skin Products

 Dehydrated skin can be dry and itchy with dull skin complexion while fine lines can be more visible.
 Dehydrated skin can be experienced with all skin types, but is most common with those that do not have oily or combination skin, and have dry skin.
 It is possible to treat dehydrated skin and get healthy skin back - you will need to invest in improving your skin's barrier, with an effective, hydrating, and consistent skincare routine.

 Dehydrated Skin Vs. Dry Skin

-If you possess dry skin, this is when your sebaceous glands don’t produce enough natural oils to naturally hydrate the skin.
-When you have dry skin, your sebaceous glands don’t produce enough natural oils and can sometimes be associated with skin diseases such as psoriasis, eczema, and even post-acne breakouts.
+If you possess dry skin as skin type, this is when your sebaceous glands don’t produce enough fatty acids and natural oils to naturally hydrate the skin.
+Dry skin types mean that the sebaceous glands don’t produce enough natural oils and can sometimes be associated with skin diseases such as psoriasis, eczema, and even post-acne breakouts.

 However, this isn’t the same as having dehydrated skin.
 When your skin lacks sufficient water, you will need an entirely different and regimented skin care routine for dehydrated skin.

 At the very source, dehydrated skin means that your body is losing more water than it’s taking in.
 Aside from not drinking enough water, it can also be related to changes in diet, hormonal changes, increased urination from caffeine or diuretics or even sweating from exercise.

 Unlike dry skin, dehydrated skin features the following symptoms:

 - darker under-eye circles

 - “shadows” around the face (especially around the eyes and nose)

 - increased appearance of fine lines and wrinkles